luka-kovacevic/moracle/README.md

 # moracle
-Molecule oracle for predicting clinical success and binding affinity.
+Molecule oracle for predicting clinical viability from binding affinity and historical clinical trial data.